Ali Pasha’s Bridge

 Ali Pasha’s Bridge appears wedged between two rocky hills, hiding within a narrow valley full of goat trails and footpaths.

-The impressive historical construction resides just outside the old stone homes of Gjirokaster, in southern Albania.
-Originally part of an aqueduct system, the “bridge” is now used as a footpath for local goats and the sporadic hiker.
+An impressive historical construction, it resides just outside old stone homes that cling to the hillside city of Gjirokaster.
+Originally part of an aqueduct system that spread over parts of southern Albania, the “current bridge” is now used as a simple footpath for local goats, their herders, and the sporadic adventurous hiker.

 Like so many other things in the country, Ali Pasha’s Bridge is named after the famous Ali Pasha of Tepelenë.